Written on Dec 16, 2019 4:00:05 PM

 You’re driving along I-4, and spot a car up ahead swerving recklessly between lanes.
 You speed up to get a look inside the vehicle, completely expecting to see a bottle of liquor in the driver’s hand.
 Instead of a bottle, you see only a cell phone, the driver’s thumbs typing away as a text message is drafted.

 Now, if you’d seen a bottle in the driver’s hand, you’d be outraged and may even call it in.
 But noting that they’re simply texting, you just roll your eyes and continue on your way.
 That’s because, despite the known dangers of distracted driving, texting while driving is almost considered socially acceptable.
 According to a recent study, 92% of us drove while texting in the last 30 days!
-But times are changing, and Florida—where texting and driving was considered a secondary offense—has recently joined the majority of the country by classifying texting and driving as a primary offense.
+But times are changing.
+Today, in an attempt to get drivers to put down that phone, Florida classifies texting and driving as a primary offense.

 Is Texting While Driving Worse Than Drinking and Driving?

-Today, it’s estimated that 660,000 drivers are using their cell phone or mobile device while driving at any given time, and it’s costing lives.
+Today, it’s estimated that 660,000 drivers are using their cell phones or mobile device while driving at any given time, and it’s costing lives.
 Distracted driving accounts for approximately 25% of all motor vehicle crash fatalities, and according to Florida government estimates, texting while driving claims more than 17 lives in the Sunshine State alone every month.
 Some people even believe texting while driving is worse than drinking and driving.

 On that note, Car and Driver Magazine set out to prove just how dangerous texting while driving can be.
 In a test conducted on a deserted airstrip, an unimpaired driver, a legally drunk driver (BAC of .08), a driver reading an email, and a texting driver were instructed to reach a speed of 70mph in a car rigged with a light telling them when to brake.
 The results were eye-opening—and frightening.